geovedi/book-notes/2022/river-of-the-gods.notes.md

 ## An Old Enemy
 - Introduction
   - The challenges of an expedition in Africa are highlighted, with a focus on the difficulties posed by the men, donkeys, and unpredictable weather.
-  - The author describes the fierce nature of the donkeys and the struggles to manage their loads during the march.
+  - Millard describes the fierce nature of the donkeys and the struggles to manage their loads during the march.
   - The rugged terrain and extreme weather conditions add to the expedition's hardships.
 - Flora and Fauna
   - The expedition encounters diverse landscapes, including grasslands, jungles, and mountains.